SkyPHP/skyphp/README.md

 class artist extends \Sky\Model
 {
-                                        // AQL defines the properties of your model
+                                        // AQL defines the properties of your model.
-                                        // the underlying database structure is implied const AQL = "
+                                        // The underlying database structure is implied. const AQL = "
         artist {
             name,